-If like me you grew up in the 1950s (or before), you no doubt were encouraged to eat your vegetables and clean your plate with the words, "Remember the starving Armenians."
-I didn't know any Armenians, where they lived, or why they were always hungry, and I didn't understand how my clean plate would help them to feel any less under-nourished.
+If like me you grew up in the 1950s (or before), you no doubt were encouraged to eat your vegetables and clean your plate with the words, "Remember the starving ---------------" (fill in the blank).
+I didn't know where they lived, or why they were always hungry, and I didn't understand how my clean plate would help them to feel any less under-nourished.

 But that mantra has stuck with me, even decades later.
 I abhor waste and find every possible way to use the bits and orts, the dibs of this and dabs of that.
 In months past we've looked at ways of using leftovers such as mashed potatoes, stale bread, meatloaf, ham, pasta, and rice.

 Our final installment in this series is looking at ways of using up stale (and/or broken) tortilla chips.